catvasily/eegfhabrainage/preprocessing/README.md

 labels = pd.read_csv('age_ScanID.csv')
 scan_ids = labels['ScanID']

-# takes scan ids from the list, look for them in source folder, and apply the preprocessing if found to 100 files in total
+# takes scan ids from the list, look for them in source folder, and apply the preprocessing to 100 files in total
 # filter the data between 1 Hz and 55 Hz, resample to 200 Hz, extract 1 segment of 10 seconds from each EDF file
 # saves new segments as EDF into target folder